Home > Recipes > Desserts > German Gingerbread Cookies (Lebkuchen)

 • Brown sugar – Brown sugar gives the cookies sweetness as well as depth of flavor.
 You can use white sugar if needed.

 • Spices – Warming spices give these cookies their distinct flavor.
 The amount of ground ginger, cinnamon, clove, and cardamom can be adjusted to suit your taste.
+Or you can use my Christmas spice mix to add instant festive flavors.

-Gingerbread icing
+Gingerbread icing ideas

 • Powdered sugar icing (1 cup powdered sugar / 1 tbsp water)